1 in 5

 It takes an average of 11 years from the onset of a mental illness before that person will seek treatment.
 We need to remove the stigma.

 My family and I started this non-profit, Speak Up: Let’s Talk About Mental Health, Inc. in memory of our oldest son, Scott who died by suicide in 2020 after a ten-year struggle with schizophrenia.
 Scott was an amazing young man, with his whole future ahead of him.
 He was handsome, athletic, kind, intelligent and loved.
 Scott fought a long hard battle with mental illness and our entire family was affected by this illness.
 We never gave up hope that he would find a way to manage the schizophrenia, but we learned quickly that it is very difficult to find quality mental health care in our country.
-We also experienced how much stigma is associated mental illness and suicide.
+We also experienced how much stigma is associated with mental illness and suicide.
 Suicide did not kill Scott, mental illness did.
 We vowed that we would change this in our community, beginning with the youth.
-There will always be a missing piece to our family, and he will never be forgotten.
+There will always be a missing member of our family, and he will never be forgotten.

 Our family never imagined that mental illness and suicide would have such an impact on our lives.
 On August 16, 2022, we lost another family member to mental illness and suicide.
 Shelly was my sister-in-law and Scott and Brian’s Aunt Shelly.
 She was a wife and a mother to two beautiful young women.
-She held a very special place in our hearts; always the life of the party, infectious laugh, so creative, she made everyone feel special, and so much more.
+She held a very special place in our hearts; always the life of the party, had an infectious laugh, very creative, she made everyone feel special, and so much more.
 Every time the family got together, we made great memories, a lot of credit for that goes to Shelly.
 We will treasure those memories and laughs which will help us get through this tragic loss.
 I know that she struggled with mental illness for quite a while because we shared many conversations about this topic.
 Her mental illness finally became too strong for her to fight anymore.
-I hope she knows how much she was loved; by so many different people.
-I know that Scott and her are sharing some laughs and practicing their Superman dance.
+I hope she knows how much she was loved, by so many different people.
+I know that Scott and she are sharing some laughs and practicing their Superman dance.
 She will be missed more than words can say.
 We will honor both her and Scott’s lives by making a change in how mental illness is perceived and treated in our society.